Language selection

 Hail notification infractions

 During the commercial fishery there may be issues with certain vessels not giving adequate hail notification.
-This creates difficulties for managing the fishery and may lead to quota overage.
+This creates difficulties for managing the fishery and may lead to quota overages.

 Meet conservation objectives and ensure healthy and productive fisheries and ecosystems.
 The Department will be monitoring hail notification infractions during each season and may pursue enforcement action for repeat violators.